in our free newsletter.

 Refer to RBC Page for up to date offer terms and conditions.

-You may wonder if there’s a distinction between the points earned from a standard RBC card vs. an Avion card, like the RBC Avion Visa Infinite.
-It’s important to understand that both cards earn RBC Rewards points—there’s no such thing as ‘Avion points’, though some Avion cardholders may mistakenly refer to their points as such.
+There's no distinction between the points earned from a standard RBC card vs. an Avion card, like the RBC Avion Visa Infinite.
+Both cards earn Avion Rewards points—though some Avion cardholders may mistakenly refer to their points as such.
 The difference between an Avion card and a standard RBC rewards card is that Avion cards are intended to appeal to those looking specifically for travel rewards cards.
 Avion cards have higher annual fees, better welcome offers, and feature additional travel-friendly perks (like good travel insurance packages and exclusive experiences).
 Finally, though both Avion and non-Avion cardholders use the same travel portal to redeem points, Avion cardholders get better value for their points when redeemed for travel.

 If you don’t feel comfortable using credit, keep in mind that you can still earn RBC Rewards points with a debit card.
 If you enrol an eligible RBC bank account (such as the RBC Day to Day Banking or Advantage Banking accounts) in the Value Program you can earn RBC points every time you use your debit card.

-What can RBC Points be used for?
+What can Avion Rewards be used for?

 Redeeming travel points For Avion and Non-Avion cardholders